 You might feel like you’re peeing as often as you did while you were expecting.
 Pregnancy causes an increase in your blood volume, and all of that excess fluid has to be eliminated too.

 Try to urinate frequently, even when you don’t feel like you have to.
 A vaginal birth can cause mild temporary damage to nerves of the bladder, so you may not feel the urge.
-You may also leak a little bit of urine when you
+You may also leak a little bit of urine when you cough or sneeze, this is stress incontinence.
+In the first few weeks your sanitary pad will catch it and after that specialist bladder pads will do the job well.
+Get started on your Kegels.

 When you are home alone and really need to go, it is better to set him down just for a moment, even if he’s crying, than to delay going to the toilet.
-You might suddenly wet your pants, and then you have much more work to do and are more upset than if you just endured two minutes of
+You might suddenly wet your pants, and then you have much more work to do and are more upset than if you just endured two minutes of baby being upset.

 It Takes a Village